pixelbyaj/XsdToXmlOrJson/README.md

-# Xsd To Xml Or Json Converter
+# Xsd To Json Converter

+## This will help to convert any XSD to JSON

+## Install package